Niall Campbell (poet)

 Niall Campbell (born 1984), is a Scottish poet.
-He has published two poetry collections and a poetry pamphlet.

-He was a recipient of the Eric Gregory Award in 2011, winner of the Edwin Morgan Poetry Award in 2014, and was recipient of the Saltire First Book of the Year award.
+He has published three poetry collections and a poetry pamphlet.
+He was a recipient of the Eric Gregory Award for poets under 30 in 2011.
+In 2014 he won the Edwin Morgan Poetry Award for poets under 30 and the Saltire First Book of the Year award and was shortlisted for the Forward Prize for Best First Collection.
+He has also been shortlisted for the Forward Prize for Best Collection and Scotland's National Book Awards Scottish Poetry Book of the Year.

 Biography

 Campbell was born in 1984 in South Uist in the Outer Hebrides of Scotland.
 He studied English literature at the University of Glasgow, where he began writing poetry.

-He later completed a MLitt in creative writing at the University of St. Andrews in 2009.
-Campbell currently lives in Leeds.
+In 2009 he completed the MLitt in creative writing at the University of St. Andrews.
+He lived in Leeds for some time and currently lives in Fife.